 - Find out what other ministries, churches, or organizations exemplify some of the “best practices” in that type of ministry.
 (Contact us for referrals)

 - If you are going on a short-term mission trip among the poor, make sure your team is trained effectively.
 Training includes ways to prevent hurting those you are actually trying to help.
-(We can help you with that!)
+(We can help you with that too!)

 - Formulate a plan with your church about providing a sustained, long-term strategy to serve the marginalized in your community.

 - Invite one of our speakers to come to your church to talk about poverty alleviation.
-We cover theological foundations for missions, proven strategies for ministering to the under-served, and innovative ideas.
+We cover theological foundations for missions, proven strategies for ministering to the under-served, and innovative ideas for outreach.